Introduction / History

 What Are Their Lives Like?

-The largest group of Romani in India are the Lambadi (or Gormati).
-Other groups living there include the Tamil Nomads, the Indian Romani, the Kanjari, and the Baiga.
-Although these groups are spread throughout India, most of them are concentrated in such areas as Punjab, Madhya Pradesh, Uttar Pradesh, Madras, Orissa, and Andhra Pradesh.
-The Arhagar Romani also live in neighboring Pakistan and Bangladesh.
+The largest group of Gypsies in India are the Lambadi (or Gormati) Gypsies.
+Other groups living there include the Tamil Nomads, the Indian Gypsies, the Kanjari, and the Baiga.
+Although these Gypsy groups are spread throughout India, most of them are concentrated in such areas as Punjab, Madhya Pradesh, Uttar Pradesh, Madras, Orissa, and Andhra Pradesh.
+The Arhagar Gypsies also live in neighboring Pakistan and Bangladesh.

 What Are Their Beliefs?